Skin (British band): History

 1995 saw Skin consolidating their fan base by recording and releasing Live at the Borderline.
-A very limited edition CD of classic rock cover versions given away free with Kerrang! magazine, only 50 were available and it has become one of the most prized collectors items among Skin fans although a Japanese import version was released shortly after.
+A very limited edition CD of classic rock cover versions given away free with Kerrang! magazine, only 50 were available and it has become one of the most prized collector's items among Skin fans although a Japanese import version was released shortly after.
 In order to capitalize upon their appearance at Gateshead Stadium supporting Bon Jovi, the band also recorded and released Take Me Down to the River as a double CD along with some of the Borderline cuts.
 The Bon Jovi appearance marked a high and low point in the career of Skin.
 A gig that would potentially give excellent exposure was marred by a fault with the band equipment as a voltage converter was incorrectly installed to USA settings by a stage tech which resulted in blowing Gray's guitar amplifier and McLeod's Hammond organ.

 1996 marked the first time that touring keyboard player Colin McLeod was featured in promotional artwork as well as the music video for single "Perfect Day".
 Despite this, Colin was a part-time member as he wanted maintain a funk orientated direction he was continuing at the same time.
 Neither the second album, Lucky or the two singles, the first being "How Lucky You Are" and "Perfect Day" achieved the chart success of the debut album.
 The progression of British chart music at this time, along with the lack of backing for rock music in the mainstream media, led to the band being dropped by Parlophone.
 Despite this, Skin still held a Japanese record contract and the third album Big Fat Slice of Life was finished and released in 1997.
 Awaiting a UK release, the band released a self-financed two track CD single "Degeneration" that was distributed through the fan club.
 Later that same year they released their fourth, and final, studio album Experience Electric on Snapper Music.
 "Experience..." marked a revised version of the Japanese release with several tracks being reworked.
 "Ride The Blue Wave" evolved into the title track from the album, but "Big Fat Slice..." and "Degeneration" were omitted due to the fan club release.
 The album went on to top the indie charts at No. 1.
 During this period, Skin toured relentlessly.
 The albums was shopped to several American record companies, and met with mogul Jonathan King.
 Following the culmination of the tour to promote the album, Skin announced they would be embarking on their farewell tour in 1998.